CTSRD-CHERI/SIMTight/doc/NoCL.md

 decrements it.
 Initially, when a kernel starts executing, the nestling level will be one.

-Suppose we have a kernel with a conditional statement
+Suppose we have a kernel with a nested conditional statement

 ```cpp
   if (a < b) {